Overview

 Here is what happens when a track computes sound:

-2. Mono Effects on outputbuffer
+2. Apply Mono Effects on outputbuffer

 Interface